earthboundkid/scattered/README.md

 # Scattered [![GoDoc](https://godoc.org/github.com/carlmjohnson/scattered?status.svg)](https://godoc.org/github.com/carlmjohnson/scattered)
 Scattered is a command line tool for asset hashing.
 (It would be called [“scattered, covered, and smothered,”][waho] but that name is too long.)
 It is useful as a stand-alone tool for hashing web assets.
-Given a shell path or glob, for each file it makes an MD5 hash and hard-links basename.HASH.ext to the file.
+Given a shell path or glob, for each file it makes an MD5 hash and copies the file to basename.HASH.ext.
 Finally, it returns a JSON object mapping input to output paths for use as a file manifest by some other tool.

 [waho]: https://en.wikipedia.org/wiki/Waffle_House